The major themes of the second grade are people and place.

 Through direct teaching and looking for examples in our own writing and in the writing of the authors we love, children are exposed to grammar, including sentence structure, parts of speech, punctuation, and word choice.

 Our goal in word study is for children to develop a deeper understanding of spelling patterns, connect spelling to reading, and transfer words learned into daily writing.
-Through our
+Through our research we know that spelling should be thought of as an ever-evolving body of knowledge.

 Children explore the patterns and underlying structure of words through daily word study activities.
 Second graders also learn a set of sight words that are phonetically irregular and must be memorized.